Pendennis Club: Original clubhouse 1883–1928

-His legacy, though, lives on in the superlative sauce for meat that he created at the Club–known as Henry Bain's Sauce.
-He sold the recipe to the Club, and the Club holds the trademark to it.
-His sauce is not only still enjoyed by the Club's members, but it has also now been made available to the public in various local retail stores.
+His legacy, though, lives on in the superlative sauce for meat that he created at the club–known as Henry Bain sauce.
+He sold the recipe to the club, and the club holds the trademark to it.
+His sauce is not only still enjoyed by the club's members, but it has also now been made available to the public in various local retail stores.

-A reputed nephew of Henry Bain, Roland Hayes (1887-1977), made his 1910 debut at the Club as a classical lyric tenor.
+A reputed nephew of Henry Bain, Roland Hayes (1887–1977), made his 1910 debut at the club as a classical lyric tenor.

+Cocktails

+The Pendennis Club has a strong tradition of cocktails, most notably claiming to have invented the old fashioned cocktail, and is also known for the eponymous cocktail, the Pendennis Club Cocktail.
+The claim to have invented the old fashioned cocktail is rejected as a "myth" (see below), and may be a confusion with its old fashioned toddy, but the club was well-reputed for its cocktails.

+An authoritative overview of the cocktail menu at the club is given in.
+This book, published in Louisville in 1911, lists various bars and recipes of some drinks served at them.
+The entry for the Pendennis club, bearing the signature of the manager at the time, Louis Herring, presents six mixed drinks: Ananias Punch [a champagne punch], Lord Baltimore Cocktail, Pendennis Cocktail [Pendennis Club cocktail], Pendennis Mint Julep, Old Fashioned Toddy, and Pendennis Eggnog.
+The Pendennis's Old Fashioned Toddy is also listed in Straub's 1913 book by the former manager, as the Pendennis Toddy, and the Pendennis Champagne Punch has been enjoyed by generations of Club members.